 The question now becomes, how do you do cannabis keyword research?
 Does Google even provide search data for cannabis and CBD related terms?

-If you need any help with keyword research, it’s one of my
+If you need any help with keyword research, it’s one of my favourite things.
+Please reach out and contact me today.

 3. Identify Primary & Secondary Keywords For Each Page